ivany9/Jorge-Ivan/README.md

 -🥅 2021 Goals: Contribute more to Open Source projects

--⚡ Fun fact: I love to draw and play guitar / drums
+-⚡ Fun fact: I love to ride Motorbikes and play guitar, ukelele and trumpet